evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 Semigroup s, t => Pair s t ~> Pair s t -> Pair s t
 ```

-When both underlying values of a given `Pair` are fixed to a `Semigroup`,
+When both underlying values of a given `Pair` are fixed to
-`concat` can be used to concatenate another `Pair` instance with underlying
+a `Semigroup`, `concat` can be used to concatenate another `Pair` instance
-`Semigroup`s of the same type and structure.
-Expecting a `Maybe` wrapping a
+with underlying `Semigroup`s of the same type and structure.
+Expecting
-`Semigroup` of the same type, `concat` will give back a new `Pair` instance
+a `Maybe` wrapping a `Semigroup` of the same type, `concat` will give back a
-wrapping the result of combining the underlying `Semigroup` instances.
+new `Pair` instancewrapping the result of combining the
+underlying `Semigroup` instances.

 ```javascript
 import Pair from 'crocks/Pair'